-Once the radiology report is completed and signed, it is sent to the referring physician who can then discuss the results with the patient.
-The report may also be uploaded to an online electronic health record where the patient may access it.
+Once the report is complete, the radiologist signs it, and sends the report to your physician.
+Your doctor will then discuss the results with you.
+The doctor may also upload the report to your online electronic health record where you may read it.

-If you have questions about your radiology report that your referring physician cannot answer, talk to your imaging facility staff.
-Many radiologists will make themselves available to patients to answer any questions their referring physician cannot answer.
+Sometimes, you may have questions about your report that your physician cannot answer.
+If so, talk to your facility's imaging staff.
+Many radiologists are happy to answer your questions.

 This page was reviewed on November 25, 2019